Henry Louis Gehrig

 Gehrig kept hitting for the next decade.
 While not missing a game, he assembled average season numbers of .350 with 39 doubles, 11 triples, 39 homers and 153 RBI between 1927 and 1937.
 He also managed to draw 109 walks per year for eleven years.
 During this time, he ran a streak of nine straight years with a .300 batting average, 30 home runs, and 100 RBI.

 Among the feats achieved during Gehrig's peak years were the American League record for runs batted in, 184 in 1931, eight seasons with more than 200 hits, and the 1934 American League Triple Crown.
 His numbers for his Triple Crown year were .363/49/165.
 On June 3, 1932, in Philadelphia, he became the first major leaguer of the modern era to hit four home runs in one game (though the feat took second billing on the sports pages because long-time Giants manager John McGraw decided to announce his retirement that day).
 He also hit 49 home runs en route to the 1936 AL MVP award (repeat winners were allowed by then).
+That year he also set the single-season mark for most homers against one team, as he hit 14 long balls against the Cleveland Indians.
 He held the career record for grand slams - 23 - until being passed by Alex Rodriguez in 2013.
 After Ruth left the Yankees in 1935, Gehrig was named team captain.

 Gehrig slipped slightly in 1938.
 He failed to hit .300 for the first time since 1925.
 His 29 home runs were his lowest total since 1928.
 He played in his 2000th consecutive game during the season and there were whispers the 35-year-old had lost a step.
 Even so, he did succeed in batting in over 100 runs, scoring over 100 runs, and recording 300 total bases, all for a record 13th consecutive year (each record has since been tied, but not broken).
 Manager Joe McCarthy ardently defended his captain: "The guy bats in 114 runs, and scores 115, which means he is responsible for around 200 of our runs, and everybody asks: what's the matter with him?
 Well, I wish I had more players on this club that would be so off in their play that they could give me 200 runs."